Creamy chicken and wild rice soup is a vegetable, bone broth, and herb-filled meal. It’s the perfect soup for simmering on these chilly evenings.

 I love making a few whole chickens at a time, then saving the meat for later meals like southwest chicken salad, sourdough chicken pot pie, or a quick soup.

-It is a seriously delicious meal, so you will want to print the recipe off to make it over and over again.
+It is a seriously delicious meal, and one of my favorite soups for a cold day.
+You will want to print the recipe off to make it over and over again.

-There’s so much flavor packed into this rich, creamy chicken and wild rice soup.
-It is so filling, but I highly recommend serving it with a side of sourdough bread.
+There’s so much flavor packed into this rich, creamy chicken soup.
+It is so filling, but I highly recommend serving it with a side of crusty bread.
 Nothing beats dipping warm sourdough bread, smothered with butter, into your hot soup.
 Nothing.

 Yum.